sarphion/sarphion/README.md

 - 👋 Hi, I’m @sarphion
+- mostly worked with C, C++ and python, done a few things in Java, js, react and .Net as well

+- I like topics on low level software, os, distributed systems, networking, signal processing and most recently rendering

 - most repos are kept private, with the execption for a few homework assignments from few years back...